meilisearch/specifications/text/0034-telemetry-policies.md

 >
 > Instance uuid: ":uuidGeneratedAtFirstLaunch"

-**Message displayed on the CLI at launch if analytics have been disabled but previously enabled**
+**Message displayed on the CLI at launch if analytics are disabled**

 The unique identifier of the instance remains displayed even if analytics are disabled so that it does not reactivate the analytics to obtain it after having stopped it.
-The user can still ask us to remove its data previously collected by giving us his `Instance uuid`.
+The user can still ask us to remove the data previously collected by giving us his `Instance uuid`.

 > Thank you for using MeiliSearch!
 >
 > Anonymous telemetry:	"Disabled"
 >
 > Instance uuid: ":uuidGeneratedAtFirstLaunch"

-**Message displayed on the CLI at launch if analytics have always been disabled**

-> Thank you for using MeiliSearch!
->
-> Anonymous telemetry:	"Disabled"

 ## 2. Technical Aspects